-TCV does not tolerate improper conduct by its employees, officers or directors, nor the taking of reprisals against those who come forward to disclose such conduct.
+TCV does not tolerate improper conduct by its employees, officers or directors, nor the taking of detrimental action in reprisal against those who come forward to disclose such conduct.

-TCV recognises the value of transparency and accountability in its administrative and management practices and supports the making of disclosures revealing improper conduct and will take all reasonable steps to protect people making disclosures from reprisals.
+TCV recognises the value of transparency and accountability in its administrative and management practices, supports the making of disclosures revealing improper conduct and will take all reasonable steps to protect people making disclosures from reprisals.
 We are also committed to affording natural justice to the person subject of the disclosure.